-- c) If the problem requires the plumber to fix the problem by making an outside-the-unit repair, the plumber will work with the Property Manager to agree on the work to be completed.
-The Property Manager reserves the right to call another plumber to fix any plumbing problems located outside the unit on HOA property. - d) Depending on what caused the problem, the homeowner may be liable for the entire repair. - e) Invoices for plumbing problems deemed to be HOA responsibility must include sufficient information to make this determination including details of the problem, its location and exactly what was done.
+- d) Invoices for plumbing problems deemed to be HOA responsibility must include sufficient information to make this determination including details of the problem, its location and exactly what was done.
 All such invoices must be sent to LCVHOA, 10 Maine Rd., Plattsburgh, NY 12903.
-PM will determine payment by the HOA, the homeowner or both, and shall advise the board accordingly. - f) Failure to comply with this process may result in the homeowner being held responsible for the entire cost of the repair.

-5. Electricity - There are several unique aspects of the electric services in Lake Country Village

-- a) Each unit is supplied by a 100 amp electric service, fed from a meter enclosure on one end of each building.10 - b) Each building's electrical service also is protected by a single master breaker, required by code, which is rated variously at 150 to 175 amperes for duplexes and triplexes and 200 or 225 amperes for quads.
+PM will review the invoice and shall present it to the Board for approval, accordingly. - e) Failure to comply with this process may result in the Homeowner being held responsible for the entire cost of the repair. - 5.
+Electricity There are several unique aspects of the electric services in Lake Country Village - a) Each unit is supplied by a 100-amp electric service, fed from a meter enclosure on one end of each building.
+10 - b) Each building's electrical service also is protected by a single master breaker, required by code, which is rated variously at 150 to 175 amperes for duplexes and triplexes and 200 or 225 amperes for quads.
 This device essentially further limits the individual service capacity to 50 to 85 amperes depending on the building arrangement.
 See Electrical Load Restrictions notices from Developer, 5/1/2003 and prior. - c) Each building is supplied by a single underground electric service from the underground or overhead system owned by the Municipal Lighting Department (MLD) of the City of Plattsburgh. - d) Because of the above, electrical capacity constraints do not allow all major appliances (clothes dryer, hot water heater and range) in a unit to be fueled by electricity.
-Two-level townhouse units (quads and triplexes) cannot have electric dryers unless capacity is freed by converting an electric range or hot water heater to gas per Prospectus Phases II FAQs Page 4 & III FAQs Page 5
+Two-level townhouse units (quads and triplexes) cannot have electric dryers unless capacity is freed by converting an electric range or hot water heater to gas per Prospectus Phases II FAQs Page 4 & III FAQs Page 5 - e) Additional electrical appliances, such as central AC (or mini-splits), hot tubs, EV Chargers per 1/9/23 Resolution etc. require a Request via Buildium OR the Contact Us Form.
+Such additions must be installed by a licensed electrician and must include a statement from the installer that the electrical capacity of both the unit and the building service meet the requirements of the National Electric Code (NEC).
+Certain installations may require a building permit from the City of Plattsburgh.
+The Owner is responsible for any costs associated with problems caused by electrical loads added without such statement. - f) Any costs associated with an increase in electrical service capacity for a unit are the responsibility of the Owner.
+This may include replacement of the entire electrical system for the building, including the meter enclosure, service entrance conductors and underground service cables, and may also include charges from the MLD.